innolitics/rdm/rdm/init_files/documents/software_plan.md

     - [Issue - Implementation](#issue---implementation)
     - [Issue - Adding Dependencies](#issue---adding-dependencies)

-    If you notice outdate information, typos, or opportunities for clarification, create a new merge request that addresses the issue.
+    If you notice outdated information, typos, or opportunities for clarification, create a new merge request that addresses the issue.

 2. **Development Environment**